Skip to content

 },

-# This connection string model is used to connect to mysql and postgresql databases
+# This connection string model is used to connect to postgresql database

 # which we have not used in this example